samulip/boston-lab/README.md

 # boston-lab
 An excercise for a workflow in Jupyter.
 Name refers to the Boston Housing dataset from Sklearn used in the code snippets organized in this excercise.

+# Layout

+`/notebooks`
+: Contains all notebooks with analyses and high level presentation

+`/src`
+: Contains modules with code matured out from notebooks and ready for production / reuse

+`/test`
+: Contains pytest modules for above code in normal unit testing fashion.
+With ipytest, testing can also be done inside notebooks.
+The pytest plugin nbval allows for testing of notebooks for integration.

+Control files
+: These contain
+* `.gitattributes` with changes from nbdime installation for better diff/merge for notebooks
+* `.gitignore`
+* `Pipfile` with the asctract requirements without exact versions
+* `Pipfile.lock` with concrete requirements down to version level so that virtual env can be recreated with `pipenv sync --dev`
+* `setup.py` with a definition of the local module ready to be used py `pipenv install -e .`
+* `tasks.py` with definitions for the invoke targets

 # References

 This excercise is based on two blog post from November 2018: